 How much easier would just a handful of signs make your life?
 How many fits and crying bouts could you steer clear of if you knew your 9-month-old needed milk or a diaper?
 Probably a whole lot.
 And with twins, even more!

 So what exactly is the deal with baby sign language?
-How do you go about teaching it and what are the benefits to you and your baby?
+How do you go about teaching it, where can you turn for help, and what are the benefits to you and your baby?
 Check out some of these ideas to help you get started communicating with your infant using baby sign language today!

 Want to be the first to know about giveaways, deals, and more just for twin parents?
 Sign up for the Twiniversity email list!
 Subscribe today to get emails about giveaways, events, weekly article roundups, and more!
 Pregnant with twins?
 We’ll be sending you a weekly twin pregnancy email to keep you on track with your pregnancy to-do list!
 Click here to learn more… and while you’re at it, check out our Complete Baby Safety Course and Twin Parent Memberships.

 The best part about baby sign language is that you don’t need to worry about your baby being too old or too young to get started.
 You can decide to get started teaching baby sign language virtually at any age.
 Use your own timeline and judgment to decide when the time is right for your family.
 Many experts suggest they might be ready to copy signs more quickly if they have already shown an interest in your hands, so that may help you to narrow down your readiness window.